 Apply TFS Query Filter and click on Search.
 You can apply Basic TFS Query Filter.

 Here you can view list of bugs (work items) with details.
 Check work item checkboxes and click on Apply Mapping Changes.

 Once all mapping successfully saved, a popup message appears that “All Mapping Successfully Saved“.

 Let us execute the Test Case again.
-Click on Run Now (F5) to begin execution process and click on Next untill execution process gets started.
+Click on Run Now (F5) to begin the execution process and click on Next until the execution process gets started.

-Once execution process gets completed, you can view the execution logs that the mapped bug has been updated and new ids corresponding to that bug hasve also been logged.
+Once the execution process gets completed, you can view the execution logs that the mapped bug has been updated and new ids corresponding to that bug has also been logged.